vmware-samples/euc-samples/UEM-Samples/Sensors/README.md

         -OrganizationGroupName 'Digital Workspace Tech Zone' `
         -SmartGroupName 'All Devices' `

-- **Assign to Smart Group and Set EVENT Triggers**: using the `-SmartGroupID` or `-SmartGroupName` parameter will assign ALL Sensors which were uploaded and that already exist to that chosen Smart Group. ***Existing Smart Group memberships will be overwritten!*** This command is used best in a test environment to quickly test Sensors before moving Sensors to production.
-Obtain the Smart Group ID via API or by hovering over the Smart Group name in the console and looking at the ID at the end of the URL.
+- **Assign to Smart Group and Set EVENT Triggers**: using the `-SmartGroupID` or `-SmartGroupName` parameter will assign the Sensors which were uploaded to that chosen Smart Group with the provided trigger event such as `-LOGIN`, `-LOGOUT`, `-STARTUP` or `-USER_SWITCH`.
+This command is used best in a test environment to quickly test Sensors before moving Sensors to production.
+Obtain the Smart Group ID via API or by hovering over the Smart Group name in the console and looking at the ID at the end of the URL to use `-SmartGroupID`.
+The `-SmartGroupName` parameter uses a search function.
+If multiple Smart Groups are returned, a choice prompt will allow selection of the correct Smart Group.

     	.\import_sensor_samples.ps1 `
         -WorkspaceONEServer 'https://as###.awmdm.com' `